 Open fires are not permitted without approval by Guelph Fire Department.

-Approval from the Guelph Fire Department is required for all events that request fire/fireworks and pyrotechnics.
+Approval from the Guelph Fire Department is required-block for all events that request fire/fireworks and pyrotechnics.
 It is recommended that requests for fireworks be submitted at least three months prior to your event date in order for necessary approvals to be granted.

 Public notifications, requirements and fees may apply.
 Be sure you site plan includes the firework set up location.

 Barbecues (charcoal or propane) on City property must not be placed under trees, tents, canopies or picnic shelters and must be located away from combustibles.
-Event organizers using barbecues are required to have a 5lb, ABC extinguisher in close proximity during use.
+Event organizers using barbecues are required-block to have a 5lb, ABC extinguisher in close proximity during use.
 A soap test must be conducted around all connections prior to igniting a propane barbecue

 Open fires are not permitted without approval by Guelph Fire Department.